 Reddit Bitcoin for Beginners a great place to learn from others.
 Reddit have a couple of places to source information for Bitcoin and is a valued place to go to ask questions.

 Bitcoin Talk Forum with Up To Date Information

-Prior to two weeks ago I would never have considered Bitcoin, excited after chatting to Michael Q Todd who suggested doing a full inquiry into cryptocurrencies to reveal the true potential of what is looming on the horizon, what an awakening that has been!
+Prior to two weeks ago I would never have considered Bitcoin, excited after chatting towho suggested doing a full inquiry into cryptocurrencies to reveal the true potential of what is looming on the horizon, what an awakening that has been!
 Michael lives in Japan and they are a good few years ahead in mobile technology.